dapr/docs/daprdocs/content/en/developing-applications/ides/vscode/vscode-how-to-debug-multiple-dapr-apps.md

 - `${workspaceFolder}` is a VS Code variable reference, equal to the workspace path of the opened VS Code workspace.
 - The `preLaunchTask` and `postDebugTask` parameters refer to the program configurations run before and after launching the application.
 See step 2 on how to configure these.

-For this tutorial the `preLaunchTask` and `postDebugTask` both refer to task.json configurations that are related to Daprd commands.

 ## Step 2: Configure  task.json

 You need to create the tasks mentioned in the launch.json for both application configurations in order for them to launch succesfully.